-To engage prospects and “warm them up” for a purchase, and email sequence and sales funnel works best.
+To engage prospects and “warm them up” for purchase, an email sequence and sales funnel works best.

 Goal: Product announcements (includes new products, services or courses)

 You should avoid “hard selling” in your newsletter.
 You can mention new products then link out to your website for them to learn more.
-At the website they will have the opportunity to buy.
+On the website, they will have the opportunity to buy.
 Let your webpage do the work of selling.
-Allow your newsletter to remain a source of information, and not a vehicle for applying buying pressure.
+Allow your newsletter to remain a source of information and not a vehicle for applying buying pressure.

 Goal: Building a long-term relationship